Hooshang Seyhoun

-Seyhun is noted specially for his innovative and creative architectural design.
+Seyhoun is noted especially for his innovative and creative architectural design.
 His architectural legacy includes countless monuments and over one thousand private villas.
-After the Iranian Revolution he moved to Vancouver and lived in exile until his death.
-Seyhoon became famous for his design work in the 1950s in Iran, including: Tehran's Central Railway Station and tombs of scientific/literary figures (such as the Avicenna Mausoleum in Hamadan).
+After the Iranian Revolution, he moved to Vancouver and lived in exile until his death.

+Seyhoun became famous for his design work in the 1950s in Iran, including Tehran's Central Railway Station and tombs of scientific/literary figures (such as the Avicenna Mausoleum in Hamadan).
 He has been a faculty member of Tehran University's College of Architecture, where he also served as Dean of the College of Fine Arts (Beaux arts) of Tehran University for six years.